 For almost four decades, the crab house has been serving fresh seafood to locals and visitors.
 Cantler’s Riverside Inn is the place where watermen gather for steamed Maryland blue crabs all year round.

-The popular dishes on their menu are crab cakes, clams, oysters, shrimps, sandwiches, and steamed hard-shell crabs.
+The popular dishes on their menu are crab cakes, clams, oysters, shrimp, sandwiches, and steamed hard-shell crabs.
 They have no reservation or delivery but offer takeout.

-It’s open every day from 11 am till 11 pm Sunday through Thursday and from 12 pm Friday and Saturday.
+It’s open every day from 11 am to 11 pm Sunday through Thursday and from noon Friday and Saturday.

 Address: 458 Forest Beach Rd, Annapolis, MD 21409